-Unrealised gains arising from transactions with equity accounted associates and jointly-controlled-entities are eliminated against the investment to the extent of the Group's interest in the investee.
+Unrealised gains arising from transactions with equity accounted investees are eliminated against the investment to the extent of the Group's interest in the investee.
 Unrealised losses are eliminated in the same way as unrealised gains, but only to the extent that there is no evidence of impairment.